No Mi Che

 They continued fusing forms, creating spontaneous performance art, running workshops and collaborating with NGOs including Circus Kathmandu, REWA, RADHA and CERES.

-In 2020, they returned to Australia and No Mi has been creating and facilitating Art Therapy programs with ‘Function Lifestyle’ to clients with complex disabilities.
-By engaging her clients in a multi-modal arts practice, they are able to develop their motor skills, self expression and regulate emotional well-being.
+In 2020, they returned to Australia and No Mi began creating and facilitating Art Therapy programs with ‘Function Lifestyle’, supporting individuals across the areas of disability, neurodivergence and mental health.
+By engaging her clients in a multi-modal arts practice, they are able to develop their motor skills, self-expression and regulate emotional well-being.
 No Mi additionally completed a Certificate IV in Disability at the Institute of Health and Nursing Australia, and a Level III in Auslan (Australian Sign Language) at VicDeaf, extending the inclusiveness of her services.

 When No Mi isn’t creating and facilitating Art Therapy programs she is leading ‘Circus Jam’ with Dawa, supported by ‘Arapiles Community Theatre’, and rock-climbing at her beloved home crag, Djurrite (Mount Araplies).
 She is also a qualified TRG rock-climbing guide through the Australian Climbing Instructors Association.